arnicas/interactive-vis-course/Week5/README.md

 After you turn this in, I'll post scatterplot code.

 **Homework2 (20pt)**:
 Using the bar chart you made already, add a margin (using a margin object) to fix up your bar chart.
+Use an ordinal axis on the Y axis to label the bars.
 Add an X axis label, and special color rule for your barchart (change one of the bars, or bars below or above mean/median to a different color).
 Also, label the end points of your bars with their actual values (see the Text section and Halina's example).
 Add a hover rule to your CSS, so when the mouse is over the bar, it changes color a little.

 **Homework3 (25pt)**:
 Make a scatter plot with your own data.
 Choose a data set that will be appropriate with a scatter plot representation -- comparing 2 scalar (quantitative) values to see if there is a relationship.
 Write a text snippet that explains it and identifies the source of the data.
 Use UNICEF styling.